noop-inc/noop-sample-app-covid-19-mobility/README.md

 Noop is a platform which makes it easy to develop, build, run, and deploy your applications.
 In essence, Noop streamlines setting up and maintaining a cloud-based infrastructure for hosting your application.
 All you need to do is provide a Noopfile(s) to explain the configuration of your application, and Noop will take care of the rest.

-Noop currently provides two distinct runtime environments, Noop Local and Noop Cloud.
-Noop Local helps facilitate local development of Noop applications, while Noop Cloud is a platform to run Noop applications in the cloud.
+Noop currently provides two distinct runtime environments, Noop Desktop and Noop Cloud.
+Noop Desktop helps facilitate local development of Noop project, while Noop Cloud is a platform to run Noop applications in the cloud.

 With that said - let's get started!